CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

    * Whenever a player selects an invalid card or performs an action that is invalid, a message is sent to the user to try again.
 6. Low Physical Effort
    * Each game requires very little effort to play, requiring user's to read simple instructions and click a few buttons.
-   * There are some repetitive actions as games occasionally take a long time to finish but there is nothing we could do about that.
+   * There are some repetitive actions as games occasionally take a long time to finish, so if we had more time we could have implemented a fast-forward action.
 7. Size and Space for Approach and Use
    * Using our program requires local interaction with a computer which allows for a clean light of sight to those that are standing or seated and additionally allows for space for a user, as they can set up the computer however they wish.
    * By the same reasoning, the user(s) have the flexibility to allow themselves to have enough room to reach their computer